 Lastly, there’s the Colgate dinners phenomenon.
 Images of TV dinners, sometimes lasagna or “Kitchen Entrees,” began popping up a few years back.
 If you saw them, you no doubt pondered why a toothpaste company would ever think making food was a good idea.
 There’s some debate as to whether the infamous TV dinner ever existed, as Harry Harris explains in Prospect, but the ad images are typically used as an example of poor marketing or bad business ideas.
 They’re not, though.
 It’s a branding issue.
 The brand represents minty oral health, and the company has done an excellent job of differentiating itself as such.

-All these things demonstrate the same things.
+All of these examples underscore one critical point.
 Your brand identity is a major deciding factor in whether a person is even open to hearing your marketing message.
 Furthermore, your first impression sets the tone and serves as a promise to the customer.
 Honoring the promises you make is essential to building a healthy business.

 5. Good Branding Builds and Maintains Customer Loyalty